michaellavelle/spring-social-spring-data-dynamodb/README.md

 ## To use DynamoDB-backed UsersConnection Repository ##

+- 1 Ensure you have enabled DynamoDB Repositories for the basePackage "org.springframework.social.connect.springdata.dynamodb"

-- 1 Create a DynamoDB hash and range key table in AWS console:
+- 2 Create a DynamoDB hash and range key table in AWS console:

 a) With table name 'UserConnection' and with hash key attribute name "ConnectionKey" and range key attribute name "UserId"
 b) With global secondary index "UserId-ProviderId-index" with hash key "UserId" and range key "ProviderId"

-- 2 Create a DynamoDB JpaTemplate bean instance in your application context
+- 3 Create a DynamoDB JpaTemplate bean instance in your application context

 ```
 @Bean